Shasta Union High School District

 Shasta Union High School District is a high school district in Redding, California.
 It serves all the high schools in Redding and its surrounding areas.
 Shasta Union High School District was first established in 1899.

 On May 6, 2009, a county court judge ruled that Shasta Union High School District had to stop drug testing of students in non-athletic extracurricular activities, such as school band and debate club.

-Jim Cloney, former Assistant Superintendent and Foothill High School principal is the current superintendent, this is his 9th year in the job.
-Milan Wollard, the former longtime (16 year) principal at Shasta High School is in his 1st year as Associate Superintendent, having replaced T. Kyle Turner.
-The third primary administrator is Dana Reginato, who like Cloney, is also in her 9th year on the job.